 In a paper on the prospects facing the world economy that I presented in April 2002 in a Conference organized by the CGIL (the Italian Confederation of Trade Unions) and published in the May 2002 issue of Il Ponte, I expressed serious worries about the American economy, which strongly conditions the economies of the other countries, particularly in Europe.
 Many of the participants thought that my diagnosis was too pessimistic, but up to now the facts have shown that I was right.
-Today my diagnosis is even more pessimistic and, be it right or wrong, it is founded not on intuitions, but on detailed analysis.
+Today my diagnosis is even more pessimistic but, be it right or wrong, it is founded not on intuitions, but on detailed analysis.
 Indeed, since I first set out as an economist I have sought to analyze the process of capitalist development which, as Marx maintained and Schumpeter reformulated in original terms, has a cyclical behaviour, passing through phases of prosperity and recession or depression.

 For about three years I have been noting certain similarities between the situation that arose in America in the 1920s - a period that ended up in the most serious depression in the history of capitalism - and the situation that has emerged today.
-The main similarities consist in the importance of certain innovations (electricity and cars in the 1920s, electronics, information technology and telecommunications in our time); the emergence and diffusion of high and increasing profits, first in the new industries and then in many others; stock exchange speculation, fed not only by high profits, but also by expectations of their rising even higher; short term and long term debts, tied up, for firms, by the opportunities of investing in plant and equipment and, for families, for investment in consumer durables, like houses.
-Similar phenomena can also be seen in Japan, whose economy, until a few years ago, was the most dynamic in the world.
+The main similarities consist in the importance of certain innovations (electricity and cars in